-The discount rate used to measure the total OPEB liability was 6.50% for 2022 and 2021.
+The discount rate used to measure the total OPEB liability was 6.50%, net of investment expenses, for 2023 and 2022.
 The projection of cash flows used to determine the discount rate assumed that contributions from the employers will be made at the current contribution rate as set out in state statute.
 Based on those assumptions, OPERS' fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.
 The discount rate determined does not use a municipal bond rate.